Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 To play a card, you must first pay it's Enter Cost in full.
 This is found on middle right-hand side of the card, in a box labeled “Enter.”
 Most cards have an enter cost of grist.

-**You can choose to enter a Character Card to any planet**.
+**You can choose to enter a Character Card to any location**.
 Your own character at your own planet is a *defender*, while your character at any opponent's planet is an *invader*.
 A character does not need to start at your own planet, but can be directly played as an invader.

 **Inventory cards can only enter play as “attached” to the specific card type listed on that Inventory Card**.
 They can not be in-play without something to attach to.
 However, you can choose to attach them to any in-play card that fits the requirements, at any location.

 **Executable cards enter play only in your Executable Zone**.
-When you play an Executable Card, make sure you arrange them in your Executable Zone in the order you play them, right-to-left. (*This is very important for when Executable Cards are triggered, as they resolve left-to-right.*) You can not re-arrange or move Executable Cards once they are played.
+When you play an Executable Card, make sure you arrange them in your Executable Zone in the order you play them, left-to-right. (*This is very important for when Executable Cards are triggered, as they resolve left-to-right.*) You can not re-arrange or move Executable Cards once they are played.

 ![Diagram of two players' playmats, hands, and tokens](../images/rules/RuleImage_Locations_2.png)